scionproto/scion/doc/dev/design/private-ISDs.rst

    - Libraries and daemons need to be adapted to use the new CS API for requesting segments.
    - Libraries need to ensure that they properly handle multiple local (P-)ISDs.
+     - Put the correct src/dst ISD in the address header.
+     - Ensure that they don't create paths with segments from different P-ISDs.
    - Path policies may need to be extended to allow specifying (P-)ISD preference.